Matt

 Tasty Treats: Freeze-Dried, Frozen, and Live Foods

 • Freeze-Dried Delights: Supplement with treats of live or frozen bloodworms, brine shrimp, or daphnia.
 Freeze-dried foods, such as bloodworms, offer a less processed whole-food option that is often free from parasites and bacteria.
-These provide a more stimulating feeding experience, additional nutrients, and will even tempt a finicky betta’s appetite.

 • Frozen Favorites: Frozen bloodworms, brine shrimp, and daphnia mimic what bettas would enjoy in their natural habitat and provide a flavor boost.